 The cost of goods includes royalties that MDxHealth must pay to third parties and the costs associated with providing testing services to third parties.
-Cost of goods sold for 2017 came in at \$10.2 million, compared to \$10.1 million in 2016.
-The gross profit margin on products and services improved from 60% in 2016 to 64% as a result of continued efficiency improvements and increasing volumes for SelectMDx.
+Cost of goods sold for 2018 came in at \$11.7 million, compared to \$10.2 million in 2017.
+The gross profit margin on products and services decreased from 75% in 2017 to 58% as a result of SelectMDx increasing as a percent of total volume and greater overhead being attributed to COGS, partially offset by continued efficiency improvements in the laboratory.